diesh/Coaching-staging/_posts/2025-02-09-Exec training.md

 ### Ready to Transform How Your Leadership Team Thinks?

-If you’re ready to equip your executives with the mindset and tools to drive meaningful innovation, let’s talk. **Our tailored design thinking workshops help leaders unlock fresh perspectives, inspire their teams, and create smarter solutions—fast.**
+If you’re ready to equip your executives with the mindset and tools to drive meaningful innovation, let’s talk.
+I work with select professionals and together we host <a href="{{ '/coaching/TeamWorkshops.html' | relative_url }}">tailored design thinking workshops</a> to help leaders unlock fresh perspectives, inspire their teams, and create smarter solutions...fast!

 Curious?
-Let’s start the conversation.
+Let’s start the conversation. <a href="#contact" class="next scrolly">Message me</a>